philipperolet/the-rabbit-game/project.md

 # Plan

 ## Backlog
-### 1.0.0 - UX for AI & Human gaming
-- ref: remove code migrated to mzero and add mzero dependency
-- feat: visualize basic claby games with ai players (fixed parameters)
-- feat: ability to choose human / ai play
-- feat: command-line like input to adjust params for ai players
-- doc: clean readme
-- feat: run the game auto at tick move.
-Enter used to start / pause.
-Space to move once when game paused.
-- feat: visualize any claby games with ai players (incl. cheese & enemies)
-- fix: auto speed increase / enemy movement (for human) / changed keys (for ai)

 ### v0.2.1
 - random player senses are only a 7*7 grid, the step and the score
 - exhaustive-player senses are only a 7*7 grid, the step and the score